GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Gato GraphQL is a **tool for interacting with data in your WordPress site**.
 You can think of it as a Swiss Army Knife for dealing with data, as it allows you to retrieve, manipulate and store again any piece of data, in any desired way, using the [GraphQL language](https://graphql.org/).

-Among others, it allows you to:
+Gato GraphQL allows you to:

 - Query data to create headless sites
 - Expose public and private APIs